Google Lens but for Animals: Best Animal ID App

 Identify animals from a photo when you do not know the species, breed, or common name.
 Download the free scanner for iPhone or Android and compare likely matches in seconds.

-Drop a google lens for animals photo here or tap to upload
+Drop an animal photo here or tap to upload

 JPG, PNG, WebP, HEIC • Max 50MB • 1 free scan